fastify/send/README.md

 of the response based on the file extension of the requested file.

 To disable this functionality, set `contentType` to `false`.
-The `Content-Type` header will need to be set manually in this case.
+The `Content-Type` header will need to be set manually if disabled.

 ##### dotfiles